Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Vladimir Vladimirovich (1893-1930), poet.

 In 1906, after the sudden death of his father, the family moved to Moscow, where Mayakovsky continued his education.
 However, he soon took up serious revolutionary work, was arrested three times (in 1909 he was imprisoned in Butyrka prison).
 Released from prison as a minor in 1910, he decided to devote himself to art, entered the studio of the artist P. Kelin to prepare for exams at the School of Painting, Sculpture and Architecture, where he began to study in 1911.
 Here he met D. Burdyuk, the organizer of a group of Russians futurists.
 From 1912 he began to publish his poems, becoming a professional poet.
 Published in futuristic almanacs.
-For participation in public speaking he was expelled from the school in 1914.
+For participating in public speaking, he was expelled from the school in 1914.

-The poems of 1916 sound gloomy and desperate, making up a special cycle ("Tired", "Giveaway", "Darkness", "Russia", etc.).
+The poems of 1916 sound gloomy and hopeless, making up a special cycle ("Tired", "Giveaway", "Darkness", "Russia", etc.).

 Vladimir Mayakovsky with his sister Lyudmila.
 Photo: vladimir-mayakovsky.ru